FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 ### API Limitations

 The FusionAuth API allows you only to retrieve and update lambdas.
-You can delete a lambda that is not in use by an application with `lambda:delete`, but there is no way to link or unlink a lambda with an application without using another configuration management mechanism such as the admin UI, Terraform or a client library.
+You can delete a lambda that is not in use by an application with `lambda:delete`, but there is no way to link or unlink a lambda with an application without using another configuration management mechanism such as the admin UI, Terraform, or a client library.

 ## Testing Overview